atharvaagrawal/direct-second-year-admission-analysis/README.md

 # Admission Counselling For Direct Second Year(Lateral Entry)
 ***
 ## Introduction
-This project is an Analysis of Diploma Final Year Result of MSBTE to take admissioin in Direct Second Year Engineering.
-The Website is created using `Django`.
-The project is basically has extracted data from PDF using `camelot` library of python and web-scrapping from website using `bs4` library of python.
-The data is stored on `MySQL` Database.
+This project is an Analysis of the Diploma Final Year Result of MSBTE to take admission to Direct Second Year Engineering.
+The Website is created using `Django`.The project is basically has extracted data from PDF using the `camelot` library of python and web-scrapping from the website using the `bs4` library of python.
+The data is stored in the `MySQL Database`.

 ***
 ## Versions